 Graphic recording (also known as live illustration, live drawing, sketchnoting, scribing, visual notes) doesn’t have to be done in-person to deliver value and impact.

 Since summer 2020 we’ve graphic recorded in many hybrid events where we were brought in virtually to live draw a discussion happening in-person.
-Check out Tanya “dropping” into an in-person conference to walk through the graphic recordings with the group:
+Recently we live illustrated for World Agri-Tech & Food-Tech (check out more detail here!).
+We can also “drop” into an in-person conference to walk through the graphic recordings with the group:

 Why Hybrid Events?

 Hybrid events are where you have people meeting in-person, and people joining virtually.

 You may have an in-person conference and a parallel virtual conference for attendees who cannot travel for whatever reason (whether it’s affordability, health, family, or mobility differences).
 Having a virtual component is also an insurance against unforeseen weather events or issues in the host city, as the event can still continue in the virtual space.